Murder of Ruth Pelke: Sentencing and fallout

-Cooper was sent to Death Row at Indiana Women's Prison in Indianapolis.
+Cooper was sent to death row at Indiana Women's Prison in Indianapolis.
 Her case was taken up by attorney Monica Foster, who organized a campaign which presented an appeal signed by two million people to the Indiana Supreme Court.
 Pope John Paul II made a personal appeal to Indiana Governor Robert Orr in September 1987.
 A separate appeal to the United Nations received one million signatures.

 Cooper's case was profiled on 60 Minutes.
 She was front-page news in her hometown of Gary, including a scandal where it was found that several prison guards had sex with her in her cell, and pregnancy tests were performed, which came back negative.
 Judge Kimbrough died, and the appeals process was slowed as a replacement was chosen.
-In 1987, the Indiana legislature passed a bill raising the minimum age for a defendant in a death penalty case from 10 years old to 16 years old.
-Although the change was a reaction to Cooper's case, the legislature made it clear that the change did not affect Cooper's death sentence.
-In 1988, a Supreme Court decision, Thompson v.
+In 1987, the Indiana legislature passed a bill raising the minimum execution age from 10 to 16.
+The change was a reaction to Cooper's case, but the legislature made it clear that the change did not affect Cooper's death sentence.
+In 1988, a U.S. Supreme Court decision, Thompson v.
 Oklahoma, barred the death penalty for defendants under the age of 16 at the time of the crime.
-The Indiana Supreme Court considered both of these developments, and the court heard arguments and reduced Cooper's sentence to life imprisonment on July 3, 1989.
+The Indiana Supreme Court considered both of these developments, and the court heard arguments and reduced Cooper's sentence to 60 years imprisonment on July 3, 1989.
+In its ruling, Cooper's attorneys noted that not only had Indiana not executed any juvenile offenders in nearly 70 years, only two other juvenile offenders had been sentenced to death in the state since the 1970s.
+Jay Thompson and Keith Patton, who were both sentenced to death for murders committed when they were 17, had since had their death sentences reversed.